Ste. Genevieve Academy: Acquisition of the school

 The Circuit Court of Ste.
-Genevieve County ruled on November 23, 1853, that the Trustees of the Ste.
-Genevieve Academy had the right to sell the Academy and its grounds to Firmin A. Rozier.
-Obviously, General Rozier wasn't taking any chances and wanted to eliminate any possibility of a challenge to the legality of his acquisition of the Old Academy.
+Genevieve County ruled on November 23, 1853, that the trustees of the Ste.
+Genevieve Academy had the right to sell the academy and its grounds to Firmin A. Rozier.

 A list of the 1854 roster of children at the Ste.
 Genevieve Academy reads like the social register of St. Louis and Ste.
 Genevieve.
 Even the children of Pierre Chouteau attended this school.
-This notable absence of poor children and 'well behaved' Indians explains Rozier's next action.
+The absence of poor children and "well behaved" Indians explains Rozier's next action.

-On January 18, 1856, a Deed of Conveyance was recorded between the Trustees of the Ste.
+On January 18, 1856, a Deed of Conveyance was recorded between the trustees of the Ste.
 Genevieve Academy as grantors, and Firmin A. Rozier.
-General Rozier paid $400 to the Directors of the Public Schools for the benefit of public school children.
-This released General Rozier from the obligation to educate 50 poor children free of charge for one year.
-General Firmin A. Rozier then received from the Trustees 'fee simple absolute title' to the Old Academy, its improvements, and surrounding 4 acres.
+Rozier paid $400 to the Directors of the Public Schools for the benefit of public school children.
+This released Rozier from the obligation to educate 50 poor children free of charge for one year.
+Rozier then received from the trustees "fee simple absolute title" to the old academy, its improvements, and surrounding four acres.

 The Ste.
-Genevieve Academy, directed by General Firmin Rozier was by far the most successful of the three attempts to establish a lasting institution of higher learning on Academy Hill.

-General Rozier's meticulous records and balance sheets show an institution with a minimum of 50 students.
-Well over one-half of these students boarded at an annual cost for tuition and board of between $175 to $200.
+Genevieve Academy, directed by Rozier, was the most successful of three attempts to establish a lasting institution of higher learning on Academy Hill.
+Rozier's meticulous records and balance sheets show an institution with a minimum of 50 students.
+Well over half of these students boarded at an annual cost for tuition and board of between $175 and $200.
 This figure represented the average annual income of a laborer, which explains why the student body consisted entirely of the sons of socially prominent families.

 Civil War

-The onslaught of the Civil war spelled a death knell to this thriving enterprise.
-General Rozier lost all four of his teachers upon their enlistment into the Confederate Army.
-Under the circumstances, replacement of the teaching staff was impossible.
-Thus, with the closing of the summer term in 1861, the Academy forever closed its doors as an institution of higher learning.
+The onslaught of the Civil war spelled a death knell to the school.
+Rozier lost all four of his teachers upon their enlistment into the Confederate Army.
+Replacement of the teaching staff was impossible.
+With the closing of the summer term in 1861, the academy forever closed its doors as an institution of higher learning.